Shalyne-K/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print lowercase alphabet in reverse
+Print no.s of base 16 in lowercase